cnichte/basic-electron-typescript-react-starter/README.md

 ## How it Looks

-Database Settings and Switch.
-This is an example for a `List`:
+Database.
+Settings and switch.
+This is an example for a `List`.
+The Name of the active catalog shows up in the Application-Title.

 ![Screenshot Database Settings and Switch](readme-images/screenshot-001.png)